 Once trained, cNFs are a generative process from $\mathbf{x}$ to $\mathbf{y}$.
-In our implementation, \forestflow first samples randomly from the base distribution, and then it passes this realization through a sequence of mappings conditioned on a particular combination of cosmology and IGM parameters, $\mathbf{\tilde{y}}=f_\phi^{-1}(p_{Z}(\mathbf{z}), \mathbf{x})$, ending up with a prediction for the value of the \pthreed parameters.
-Repeating this process multiple times, the \forestflow yields a distribution of \pthreed parameters $p_{\tilde{Y}|X}$ that, for a sufficiently large number of samples, approaches the target distribution $p_{Y|X}$.
+In our implementation, we start by randomly sampling from the base distribution, and then we pass this realization through a sequence of mappings conditioned on a particular combination of cosmology and IGM parameters, $\mathbf{\tilde{y}}=f_\phi^{-1}(p_{Z}(\mathbf{z}), \mathbf{x})$, ending up with a prediction for the value of the \pthreed model parameters.
+Repeating this process multiple times, the emulator yields a distribution of \pthreed parameters $p_{\tilde{Y}|X}$ that, for a sufficiently large number of samples, approaches the target distribution $p_{Y|X}$.
 The breadth of this distribution captures uncertainties arising from the limited size of the training set.
 Finally, outside the cNF, we use each combination of \pthreed parameters to evaluate Eqs.~\ref{eq:p3d_model} and \ref{eq:p1d}, obtaining predictions and uncertainties for \pthreed and \poned.

 The main challenge when using cNFs is finding the mapping between the target and the base distribution, typically done using an $N$-layer neural network with bijective layers.
 This process runs in reverse relative to the generating process: we start by applying the mapping $f_\phi$ to the target data $\mathbf{y}$ conditioned on the input $\mathbf{x}$, yielding $\mathbf{z}$.
 Then, we optimize the model parameters by minimizing the loss function